This guide was updated on March 9th, 2019

-If you want a durable smartwatch that is both tactical and technological, then you’ve come to the right place.
+If you want a rugged smartwatch that is both tactical and technological, then you’ve come to the right place.

 Don't have time to read my whole review?
 In my opinion, the Garmin Instinct is the top military-grade smartwatch in this category.

 Table of Contents

 The overall look and feel of a rugged smartwatch should look and feel, well… rugged.
 I don’t want anything too flashy or that looks too modern.

 I’m a fan of military style watches and already reviewed the 15 best military watches, so that’s what I’ll be reviewing below, too.

 With a tough smartwatch, it needs to have features that work for an active lifestyle.
 Whether it’s trackers for running, GPS features when I’m exploring the wilderness, or long battery life for full days outside, I’m looking for a smartwatch that can keep up.

 One of the best parts about smartwatches is how it pairs with all our other smart devices (Samsung Gear and Android Wear for example).